Preventing Hand Ligament Injury in the Workplace

 How to reduce hand ligament injuries

-Hands are one of your employees’ most valuable tools, both on and off the clock.
-That’s why hand-safety and injury prevention policies should be an important part of every company’s safety program.
-Overuse can lead to ligament damage, which can put employees out of work for weeks and cost employers in lost productivity.
+Hands are among your employees’ most valuable tools, both on and off the clock.
+That’s why hand safety and injury prevention policies should be an important part of every company’s safety program.
+Overuse can lead to ligament damage, which can put employees out of work for weeks and cost employers lost productivity.
 Preventing these injuries from ever happening in the first place involves inspecting your workplace and making sure any job hazards are carefully eliminated.

 Continue reading to learn more about hand ligament injuries and how you can prevent them from happening in your workplace.